Dr Fabio Manfredini

 CURRENT OPPORTUNITIES to join the Lab

-At the moment there are two opportunities to join the lab as a PhD student through competitive DTP scholarships that are open to international applicants - see details below.
-In addition to these, I am always available to discuss other options for prospective PhD students and also for MRes students or postdocs to secure their own funding to join the Lab and support their research.
-If you are interested please contact me by email: your CV and a brief statement of interests are always a great start.
+At the moment all opportunities to join the lab as a PhD student through competitive DTP scholarships are closed.
+However, I am always available to discuss other options for prospective PhD students and also for MRes students or postdocs to secure their own funding to join the Lab and support their research.
+If you are interested please contact me by email (firstname.lastname@example.org): your CV and a brief statement of interests are always a great start.

-I have recently established my research group at the Univeristy of Aberdeen (January 2020).
+I have established my research group at the University of Aberdeen in January 2020.
 The following projects are currently ongoing in my group.

 Elucidating the role of deformed wing virus (DWV) on honey bee cognitive performance through the analysis of brain gene expression.
-This is a projected funded by The CB Dennis British Beekeepers’ Research Trust and in collaboration with Dr Alan Bowman (Univeristy of Aberdeen) and his group.
-In this project we are investigating whether the presence of the widespread DWV virus (transmitted by the parasitic mite Varroa destructor) in the honeybee brain impairs bee's cognitve abilities by affecting the expression of key genes in neural tissues.
-The reasearch assistant for this project, Lauren Dingle, has performed behavioural tests (Proboscis Elongation Reflex assays or PER) across a range of honeybee colonies presenting different levels of DWV infection.
-She is now quantifying viral loads in the brain of these bees to select the samples that will undergo RNA sequencing.
+This is a projected initially funded by The CB Dennis British Beekeepers’ Research Trust and in collaboration with Dr Alan Bowman (University of Aberdeen), Dr Mark Barnett (Roslin Institute, The University of Edinburgh) and with Dr David Baracchi (University of Florence, Italy).
+In this project we are investigating whether the presence of the widespread DWV virus (transmitted by the parasitic mite Varroa destructor) in the honeybee brain impairs bee's cognitive abilities by affecting the expression of key genes in neural tissues.
+The research assistant for this project, Lauren Dingle, performed behavioural tests (Proboscis Elongation Reflex assays or PER) across a range of honeybee colonies presenting different levels of DWV infection and she quantified viral loads in the brain of these bees.
+A subset of the samples was processed for RNA sequencing to quantify patterns of gene expression in the mushroom bodies of bees with different viral loads and cognitive abilities.
+The preliminary results for this project have been presented in a poster at the International Congress of the IUSSI in San Diego in July 2022.
+A new PhD student in the group, Tesni Houlston is starting in October 2022 and will advance this research line as part of her reserach project.
+Tesni's reserach will be funded by EASTBIO BBSRC DTP.

 The evolution of the honeybee waggle dance: a population genomics approach.
 This is a Distance Learning PhD project led by Simon Loughran and under the co-supervision of Dr Kara Layton (University of Aberdeen).
 This project aims to characterize the evolution of the honeybee waggle dance at the genetic level.
 Simon will investigate whether key genes associated with the performance of this behaviour are under positive selection in populations of honeybees that are exposed to a range of different environments, from native tropical forests to rural and urbanized environments in Europe and North America.
 Simon will use open access genomic data and will interrogate them with the most advanced bioinformatic tools currently available.